thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

 === "archiver --help"
     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver --help

-    Usage: cstools tools archiver [OPTIONS] COMMAND [ARGS]...
+     Usage: cs_tools tools archiver [--version, --help] <command>

       Manage stale answers and pinboards within your platform.

       As your platform grows, users will create and use answers and pinboards.
-Sometimes, users will
-      create content for temporary exploratory purpopses and then abandon it for newer pursuits.
-Archiver
+      Sometimes, users will create content for temporary exploratory purpopses and then
-      enables you to identify, tag, export, and remove that potentially abandoned content.
+      abandon it for newer pursuits.
+Archiver enables you to identify, tag, export, and
+      remove that potentially abandoned content.

     Options:
-      --version   Show the tool's version and exit.
+      --version   Show the version and exit.
-      --helpfull  Show the full help message and exit.
       -h, --help  Show this message and exit.

     Commands: